top of page

 Expose Micro-Stops That Don’t Show Up in Reports

-Big downtime events are visible.
+Machine downtime tracking events are visible.
 Small interruptions are not.
 Good utilization monitoring captures short-duration stops, reveals idle patterns across shifts, highlights recurring slowdowns, and flags machines that “look busy” but underproduce.
 Once those losses are visualized across a full shift or week, they become undeniable—and manageable.

 Provide Real-Time Visibility During the Shift